team-telnyx/webrtc/README.md

 npm run storybook
 ```

-Configuration options for your Telnyx account are available under the **Storybook Knobs**.
+Configuration options for your Telnyx account are available under the [Storybook **Knobs**](https://github.com/storybookjs/storybook/tree/master/addons/knobs).

 ---

+## Contributing

-## Development
+### Development

-This library is written in TypeScript to define a clear API with optional typechecking benefits.
+This library is written in [TypeScript](https://www.typescriptlang.org/) to define a clear API with optional typechecking benefits.

 To contribute, clone this repo and install locally: